A soft foods diet is something doctors recommend after certain medical procedures. It’s also called a low-fiber diet or a bland diet.

 - high-fiber and fiber-enriched cereals

 A soft foods diet might feel restrictive at first.
-But there are a surprising amount of creative and classic recipes that you can enjoy while your body needs soft foods.
-Some include:
+But there are a surprising number of creative and classic recipes that you can enjoy while your body needs soft foods.
+Here are a few:

 - green goddess smoothie